The Zombie Games

 Nevermind.
 We'd get the fuck away.

 "All right!"
-I yelled and we all set on march, back to the hotel and yelling for our lives before realizing a) we were going the wrong way b) I had not put underwear on c) it was really uncomfortable d) freaking bloody hell I had to go back.
+I yelled and we all set on march, back to the hotel and yelling for our lives before realizing a) we were going the wrong way b) I forgotten to put underwear on c) it was really uncomfortable d) freaking bloody hell I had to go back.
 So I went back.
 April and Kerberos followed me loyally.
 And before we realized, they had surrounded us in the literal sense of the word.

 At least I had my underwear back.
 Not that I'd need it anymore.